corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 * [Pre-FTL Conquest & Infiltration: Enhanced](https://steamcommunity.com/sharedfiles/filedetails/?id=2488154830) improves the pre-existing infrastructure when you conquer or otherwise acquire a planet that had previously been pre-FTL; pairs well with this mod's bonus leaders from conquered (etc.) pre-FTLs
 * [corsairmarks's Leader Traits MOD Chinese patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2558494770) by Hua Zhang - Chinese localisation

 You might wonder - why are these separate mods?
-They override default gameplay options, so I thought it best to give players the choice on whether they want the original version or the reimagined version.
+They override default gameplay options, so I thought it best to give players the choice on whether they want the original version or the re-imagined version.
 Machine Deassimilation was developed alongside this mod.

 ### Additional Mods with Gameplay Interaction